hdescobarh/hdescobarh/README.md

 I'm a biologist with a focus on bioinformatic analysis and computational modeling of biological systems.
 I have a strong foundation in scientific programming and software development.
 My skills include proficiency in Python (primarily with Jupyter Notebooks), and I'm also comfortable using R and MATLAB when the project demands it.

+I'm proactive about learning and enjoy tackling complex biological questions through computational methods 👾🧬.

-Interests: Systems Biology, Theoretical Biology, and the Philosophy of Science.
+__Interests__: Systems Biology, Theoretical Biology, and the Philosophy of Science.

 # Languages